 What is actually being asked of the Board, under the cover of a "setback variance," is permission for a 41-year paving contractor to enter an entirely new line of business: hosting a 70-foot wireless tower for Verizon.
 That is not a marginal change to an existing operation.
 That is a transformative change in what the parcel does and how it interacts with the neighborhood.

-2. 02 · Time on the record
+1. 01 · Time on the record

-This cannot happen in 35 minutes.
+This cannot happen in 33 minutes.

 An operational change of this magnitude requires careful examination of the impact on the neighborhood, of the alternative sites available, of the variance findings the law requires.
 The 33:46 hearing audio engaged none of those things.
 The discussion that did occur was about matters that cannot legally support the variance — including a description of the regulated wash north of the parcel as "open space greenbelt parcel."
+See § 02 for the broader question of what kind of variance was even being approved.

-3. 03 · "SB-2" is not enough
+2. 02 · "SB-2" is not enough

 A zoning category does not authorize any commercial use.